alteryx/compose/docs/source/user_guide.rst

 User Guide
 ==========

-In the guides below, a variety of topics are covered so you can learn how to use Compose as productive as possible.
+In the guides below, you will learn how to use label transforms and more to help you generate training examples more effectively.

 .. toctree::
     :glob: